varunpm1/VPAccordionAnimation/README.md

 ### Setup procedure

-Here are some of the customizable properties that can be used to handle animations and UI display type.

 1. Change the parent class of the view controller containing tableView to VPAccordionAnimationViewController.
 If there is a BaseVC, then change the parent of VPAccordionAnimationViewController to BaseVC
 2. Set the `isAccordionAnimationEnabled` property to `true`.
 3. Call function -